-Joe W. Castleman, Houston, Tex., April 17.present we meet three times a week, but we hope to have meetings more often since the weather has warmed up.
+T. F. Thomasson, Trechado, New Mex., March 30.-Things here are very quiet, as just a few of us remain, but we never fail to meet for worship, having a good Scriptural lesson, which we enjoy.
+We may learn what the world is doing through the press and radio, and we do not have to be vexed in seeing them do it.
+I pray God's blessings upon all the faithful brethren in Christ.
+Joe W. Castleman, Houston, Tex., April 17.- The church here is at peace and doing nicely.
+At present we meet three times a week, but we hope to have meetings more often since the weather has warmed up.
 Bro.
 M. J. Buffington is to begin a meeting for us April 22, to continue indefinitely.
 I surely do enjoy reading the reports of the work each month in the OPA.
 It seems that we are gaining ground on all fronts.
 Let us press the battle in Jesus' name.